navinesh/conference-app/README.md

 entity has a ancestor relationship with session entities.

 #Speaker
-Speakers are defined as a string in the Session model.
+Speakers are created as entities.

 #Task 3:
 # Describe the purpose of 2 new queries and write the code that would perform them